hapijs/hapi/Readme.md

 'GET' routes may be configured to use the built-in cache if enabled using the server `cache` option.
 The route cache config has the following options:

-* `mode` - determines if the matching resource is cached on the server, client, or both.
+* `mode` - determines if the route is cached on the server, client, or both.
 Defaults to _'server+client'_.
-Can be used to exclude a subset of resources from caching.
     * `server+client` - Caches the route response on the server and client (default)
     * `client` - Sends the Cache-Control HTTP header on the response to support client caching
     * `server` - Caches the route on the server only
     * `none` - Disable cache for the route on both the client and server
-* `rule`
 * `expiresInSec` - relative expiration expressed in the number of seconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
 * `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which cache records expire.
 Cannot be used together with `expiresInSec`.

-If a route needs to only be cached on the client set the `mode` to _'client'_.
-If a route should be cached on both the client and server set the `mode` property to _'server+client'_.
-To enable caching a route only on the server set the `mode` to _'server'_.
-To disable cache altogether for a route set `mode` to _'none'_.

 For example, to configure a route to be cached on the client and to expire in 2 minutes the configuration would look like the following:
 `{ mode: 'client', rule: { expiresInSec: 120 } }`